PsCushman/deep-learning-challenge/README.md

 ![Screen Shot 2023-08-09 at 1 44 10 PM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/d53db0ae-af4c-438e-b47d-3228227fa38c)

 The Keras Automated Optimiser, like other hyperparameter tuners, systematically explores various combinations of hyperparameters, such as activation functions, number of layers, number of neurons, and epochs.
 This exploration was supposed to give me all the answers and save me by identifying the most optimal combination of hyperparameters.
-Instead of manually trying out anymore  combinations, I turned to the the optimiser to leverage its search algorithms to find the best configuration.
+Instead of manually trying out anymore combinations, I turned to the optimiser to leverage its search algorithms to find the best configuration.

-However, what I found was that, fround the data we have, no model using the hyperparamters I set could cross the 75% acuracy threhold.
+However, I found that for the data I provided for the tuner, no model could cross the 75% accuracy threshold.
 And so, I was stuck at 73%.

 ![Screen Shot 2023-08-09 at 9 19 32 PM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/9fbb6300-19f4-4a2a-97ee-8f4521ddf471)